Mal402/unacogdemo/README.md

 - Small to big possible with verse -> chapter
 - Lots of interesting prompt templates!
 - Used verse and chapter data from https://github.com/thiagobodruk/bible

+Templates are fully customizable.
+Users have the ability to inject additional data using the embedded template.
+Each example comes with its own metadata you can embed (listed under textarea in each example).